Arturia iMini, £7.99/$9.99

-Whilst some synthesis purists will inevitably still sneer at the notion of iOS instruments, it’s become a serious business these days.
+Whilst some synthesis purists will inevitably still sneer at the notion of iOS instruments, they've become a serious business.

-The current crop of synths on the App Store are infinitely more capable than the first generation, toy-like iOS music tools we saw when the first iPhones were released.
-Moreover, many of the virtual instruments included in this round-up pack features that outstrip what we would have expected from VST plugins just a few years ago, and many can even give their desktop contemporaries a run for their money.
+The current crop of synths on the App Store are infinitely more capable than the first-generation, toy-like iOS music tools we saw when the first iPhones were released.
+Moreover, many of the virtual instruments included in this round-up pack features that outstrip what we would have expected from VST plugins just a few years ago, and some can even give their desktop contemporaries a run for their money.

 As the name and UI suggests, Arturia’s first step into the world of iOS is an emulation of one of the best-known hardware synths of all time, the Minimoog.

 It is, as you would expect from a name like Arturia, an excellent emulation.
 The sounds are far thicker and more authentic sounding than you’d expect from an iPad synth and the interface looks great too.